porterbmoody/datascienceisawsome/docs/transform.md

 <!-- As well as `&` and `|`, Python also has `&&` and `||`.
 Don't use them here!
 You'll learn when you should use them in [conditional execution]. -->

-Whenever you start using complicated, multipart expressions in `query()`, consider making them explicit variables instead.
+Whenever you start using complicated, multipart expressions in `.query()`, consider making them explicit variables instead.
 That makes it much easier to check your work.
 You'll learn how to create new variables shortly.

 ### Missing values